yoelbassin/ARP-Spoofing-Detection/README.md

-# ARP spoofing Detection tool
+# ARP spoofing detection tool
 An ARP spoofing detection written in python using Scapy library, based on the paper "Detecting ARP Spoofing: An Active Technique" by Vivek Ramachandran and Sukumar Nandi, India